sebbbi/OffsetAllocator/README.md

 The allocation metadata is stored in a separate data structure, making this allocator suitable for sub-allocating any resources, such as GPU heaps, buffers and arrays.
 Returns an offset to the first element of the allocated contiguous range.

+## Integration
+CMakeLists.txt exists for cmake folder include.
+Alternatively, just copy the OffsetAllocator.cpp and OffsetAllocator.hpp in your project.
+No other files are needed.

 ## Disclaimer
 Early one weekend prototype.
 Unit tests are green, but coverage is still not 100%.
 Use at your own risk!